jimrains/OpenRIS/hardware/Readme.md

 ### Shift registers

+There are a total of 512 individually controllable varactor diodes per tile, served by a network of shift registers.
 The control circuitry is centred around HV5308 shift registers.
 These are cascaded in groups of 4.
 Each shift register contains 32 digital outputs with logic levels 0 and V2 volts.
-A single shift register supports 2 polarisations of 16 unit cells such that they may be individually addressed.
+A single shift register supports the 2 polarisations of 16 unit cells such that they may be individually addressed.

 <img src="images/shift_register.png" height="450" />